-The shares of Class A common stock have been approved for listing on Nasdaq under the symbol "DSP."
+We expect the shares of Class A common stock to be approved for listing on Nasdaq, subject to notice of issuance, under the symbol "DSP."

 Before this offering, there has been no public market for our shares of Class A common stock.
 The initial public offering price will be determined through negotiations between us and BofA Securities, Inc. In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are